Tornquist/tornquist.github.io/_posts/2025-01-04-home-server.md

 At this point you're ready for containers.

-## Containers
+### Container Configuration

 Docker compose is a tool to configure and link multiple docker containers together.
 Each compose file will correspond to one application.

-I ended up with a few main networks.
+I ended up with a few main networks primarily driven by the goal of isolating individual applications while ensuring that they all worked without too much trouble.

-* **Host**: homebridge and Glances (system monitoring)
+* **host**: homebridge and Glances (system monitoring)
 * **pihole**: pihole
 * **time**: time API, time DB, Traefik
 * **uplink**: uplink API, uplink DB, Traefik
 * **traefik**: traefik, vpn, speedtest tracker (general testing)

-The reason I attached the vpn and speedtest directly to the Traefik network was because it was easier than standing up two more and adding them to the traefik compose file.
-This traefik network is effectively the default network.
+In this model, the traefik network acts as the default network, which is why the vpn and speedtest were attached directly.
+Traefik needs access to all networks for routing and references.

 <details>
 <summary>
-<b>traefik.yaml</b> -- This serves as the main networking/routing hub for the entire
-setup.
-Traefik reads a config file (below) as well as docker tags (ex: time) to construct the routing and renew ssl certs with letsencrypt.
+<b>traefik.yaml</b> -- Proxy and routing
 </summary>
 <!-- language: lang-yaml -->
 <pre><code>